Skip to content

 };

 Each auto parameter corresponds to a template parameter of the closure type's operator().
 Two auto parameters mean operator() is a member function template with two template parameters.
-This understanding is crucial—it means generic lambdas enjoy all the capabilities of templates, including SFINAE, explicit instantiation, and more.
+This understanding is crucial—it implies that generic lambdas enjoy all the power of templates, including SFINAE (Substitution Failure Is Not An Error), explicit instantiation, and so on.

 It is worth noting that each auto is an independent template parameter, and their deduction rules do not affect each other: